2025 Summer SPUUR Program Materials

 THINGS TO READ PRIOR TO SUMMER

-3. Virtual Jamboree for Summer Undergraduate Students in Urology ResearchDATE AND TIME TBD.
-This is an annual forum for undergraduate students involved in summer research activities at other urology centers across the US.
-These include NIDDK-funded George M. O’Brien Urology Research Centers at UW-Madison, Stanford University, and Columbia University.
+2. Virtual Jamboree for Summer Undergraduate Students in Urology ResearchMON., July 28, 12:00 Noon to 2:30 PM (Central Time).
+Program schedule HERE.
+Annual forum for undergraduate students involved in summer research activities at urology centers across the US, including those from NIDDK-funded George M. O’Brien Urology Research Centers at UW-Madison, Stanford University, and Columbia University.
 UW-Madison SPUUR scholars will prepare and submit an abstract, deliver oral presentations describing their research, and entertain questions and comments during virtual Q&A sessions.

 • POWER POINT SLIDE TEMPLATE FOR ORAL PRESENTATION AT JAMBOREE HERE (these slides are optional; you are recommended to use a slide template from your mentor or laboratory)